jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 2.3 PCI Configuration

 Each PCI target device may be configured by the Amiga AUTOCONFIG process or by software configuration.
 During configuration each PCI slot, in turn, is polled to obtain the capabilities and address space needs of the target device.
 Each PCI slot is polled by asserting the IDSEL signal, which is approximately equivalent to the _CFGIN signal of the Zorro bus.
 However, unlike the _CFGIN signal, the IDSEL is asserted by a specific address bit during the address phase of a configuration command access[[2]](#2).
 There is no equivalent of the _CFGOUT signal, as the Local PCI Bridge addresses each slot directly.
-It is necessary to latch the AD bus on the rising edge of the PCI clock during the read cycle data phase, holding this data on the MC68040 data bus, to avoid missing the data presented by the target device.

 <p align="center"><img src="/DataSheets/TimingDiagrams/PCI Configuration Read Cycle.png" width="650"></p>
 <p align="center"><img src="/DataSheets/TimingDiagrams/PCI Configuration Write Cycle.png" width="650"></p>

 ### 2.3.1 Local PCI Bridge

 The Local PCI Bridge is always AUTOCONFIGured at startup before any other PCI devices.
 The Local PCI Bridge base address allows direct access of the Local PCI Bridge configuration registers and a means to access software configured PCI cards on the PCI bus (See 2.3.2).
 All PCI devices are accessed through the Local PCI bridge, which acts as an interface between the MC68040 and PCI target devices.
 The Local PCI Bridge also handles bus arbitration.
+During each MC68040 data transfer cycle, the address information is broadcast by the Local PCI Bridge to the PCI bus.
+If any devices respond by asserting _DEVSEL, the Local PCI Bridge proceeds with the PCI cycle.
+Otherwise, the Local PCI Bridge remains idle.

 The following 16-bit registers are supported by the Local PCI Bridge device and can be set or read by software.
 This allows configuration or polling of the Local PCI Bridge settings and status.
 Reading a long word at offset $04 will return both registers.
 All PCI devices implement all or part of these registers as individual devices.
 Assuming the Local PCI Bridge base address is $8000 0000, you would access the command register at $8000 0004.
 Reads from unsupported registers will return $0.
 Writes to unsupported registers will have no effect.